Watson, Robert N.

 Ph.D., Highest Honors, Stanford University, 1979

-William Shakespeare; Ben Jonson; ecocriticism; Metaphysical poetry; the future of the humanities; the U.S. in the 1960s; contemporary poetry.
+William Shakespeare; Ben Jonson; literature and the environment; cultural evolution; the future of higher education; the U.S. in the 1960s; Metaphysical poetry; and contemporary poetry.

 Editor, Ben Jonson: Four Plays (Bloomsbury, 2014)